 Visitors love the local vibe, restaurants and excellent grooming that have earned Sun Valley Ski Magazine’s 2022 “Top Ski Resort in the West” honor for the third year.
 Sun Valley is part of a Western bucket list trip that includes the Jackson Hole and Big Sky resorts.
 It’s economical to do since all three accept both Mountain Collective and IKON lift passes.

 Enroll the kids in Sun Valley’s highly regarded ski schools.
 Novices have their own learning terrain at Dollar Mountain.
 More skillful skiers and snowboarders head to the famous Mount Bald or “Baldy.”
 This steeper hill has been cut to allow long, top-to-bottom runs.
 By the 2024 season, Baldy will open 79 more gladed acres groomed to decrease the risk of forest fires.
-New chairlifts and base area development are planned to welcome the Alpine Skiing National Championships for the 2022 to 2024 seasons.
+The Alpine Skiing National Championships are bringing new chairlifts and base area development.

 Too soon for some, spring arrives.